Hot (Israel)

 Hot Telecommunication Systems Ltd. (הוט - מערכות תקשורת בע"מ) is a company that provides cable television, last-mile Internet access, broadband and telecommunication services in Israel.
 It also provides various data transmission services and network services at different rates, services to the business sector and other ancillary services.

 In November 2004, Hot Telecom commenced providing domestic fixed line telephone services to residential and business subscribers.
-The company’s shares were traded on the Tel Aviv Stock Exchange and was a constitute of the TA-100 Index until its acquisition by Altice.
+The company's shares were traded on the Tel Aviv Stock Exchange and it was a constitute of the TA-100 Index until its acquisition by Altice.
 In March 2013, the company employed 3,958 workers.

 History

-The company was founded on 18 August 2003 as union of the three national cable companies in Israel: Matav, Tevel and Golden Channels that can be directly linked to the growing competition of the local satellite television provider Yes.
-While these companies had pursued a union since the late 1990s in order to save administrative and content purchasing costs, and especially after Yes was founded in order to stop it before it could grow, the Israeli government monopoly regulator had denied it until the time when Yes had grown at least a minimum subscriber base.
+The company was founded on 18 August 2003 as merger of the three national cable companies in Israel: Matav, Tevel and Golden Channels that can be directly linked to the growing competition of the local satellite television provider Yes.
+While these companies had pursued a union since the late 1990s in order to save administrative and content purchasing costs, and especially after Yes was founded in order to stop it before it could grow, the Israeli government monopoly regulator had denied it until Yes had grown at least a minimum subscriber base.
 The three original companies had not competed with each other since each had been regulated with specific cities and regions.

 Hot offers about 200 local and foreign-language channels in its digital television services.
-Hot also offers several exclusive channels under the Hot brand name.
+It also offers several exclusive channels under the Hot brand name.
 In addition to the digital television services, Hot still provides an analog television service, despite plans to abandon it by 2012, but it has already disconnected the analog service in many areas including central Israel, in favor of digital signals.
 Many HOT subscribers must now have a decoder box to view broadcasts.

 Not long after it was created, Hot began offering local telecom service using VoIP, a voice-over-internet technology and internet access services as well.
-Hot is not an Internet service provider and is only permitted to offer last mile access.
+Hot is not an Internet service provider and is only permitted to offer last-mile access.
 As of 2006, Hot had about 950,000 customers; 60% using the digital television services, over 400,000 using the internet services and over 100,000 using the phone services.

 As of late 2005, Hot offered a wide VOD service, offering content from almost all channels and content that is not broadcast by other companies.

 In 2009, businessman Patrick Drahi increased his stake in the company.
-Drahi completed the takeover in 2011, and offered to buy remaining shares in 2012.
+Drahi completed the takeover in 2011, and offered to buy the remaining shares in 2012.
 As a result, Hot is a part of Drahi's company, Altice Europe NV, as of 2018.

-In December 2010, Hot received a license to operate an Internet service provider in the form of a subsidiary.
+In December 2010, Hot received a license to operate as an Internet service provider in the form of a subsidiary.
 In February 2021, Israel's Ministry of Communications approved Hot's NIS 170 million investment in the fiber-optic infrastructure venture IBC, subject to a number of antitrust conditions.

-In 2018, Hot started broadcasting the Kan11 channel at 4K resolution for the first time at channel 511.
+In 2018, Hot started broadcasting Kan 11 at 4K resolution for the first time via channel 511.